Dusk Beyond the End of the World

 Dusk Beyond the End of the World (永久のユウグレ, Towa no Yugure) is an original Japanese anime television series produced by P.A.
 Works for its 25th anniversary.
-The series premiered in September 2025.
+The series aired from September to December 2025.

 Plot

 The series follows Akira Himegami, a man who was put into cryogenic sleep.
-Prior to this, he confessed his feelings to his foster sister Towasa Omaki, a noted AI developer, before they were both shot in an assassination attempt.
-Waking up 200 years later, he discovers that the world has changed: an organization called OWEL is in power and trying to control all pre-apocalyptic technology.
+Prior to this, he confessed his feelings to his foster sister Towasa Omagi, a noted AI developer, before they were both shot in an assassination attempt.
+Waking up 200 years later on 2238, he discovers that the world has changed: an organization called OWEL is in power and trying to control all pre-apocalyptic technology.
 Akira is rescued from their soldiers by Yugure, an android who proposes marriage to him, which he rejects.
 However, Akira believes that Towasa is still alive and aims to find her.
 He goes on a quest to find Towasa, with Yugure joining him on his journey.